markmahowald/EventTrackerProject/README.md

 * Modify an existing transaction: Put: -> http://3.17.252.182:8080/expenseREST/api/transactions/#
 * Delete an existing transaction: Delete -> http://3.17.252.182:8080/expenseREST/api/transactions/#

+### Front End
+This application was built using Angular in microsoft Visual Studio Code.
+It communicates with the endpoints through an HTTP Client built into the Service.

 ### Technologies Used

 * Spring Boot